Local Dictation

 Best for

-Windows users who do not want their dictation routed through the cloud
+Windows users who want local dictation with no subscription and no cloud

 The picks